nicholas477/nicholas477.github.io/_projects/1_engine-simulator.md

 ## Chaos side

-Bolting on a different engine to the Chaos simulation side is surpisingly easy.
+Bolting on a different engine to the Chaos simulation side is surprisingly easy.
 The engine simulation part of Chaos vehicles is almost entirely contained in the function `UChaosWheeledVehicleSimulation::ProcessMechanicalSimulation(float DeltaTime)`:

 {% highlight c++ linenos %}
 void UChaosWheeledVehicleSimulation::ProcessMechanicalSimulation(float DeltaTime)